 WOMEN OF EXCELLENCE LUNCHEON AND HONOREES

-It all happens Saturday, April 1st, 11am-5pm at our new home - The Sheraton Philadelphia Downtown - located on 17th and Race.
+It all happened Saturday, April 1st, 11am-5pm at our new home - The Sheraton Philadelphia Downtown - located on 17th and Race.
 This year, once again, we are proud to recognize some incredible women who have made their mark within our community.

 WITH PERFORMANCES BY: Joe, Eric Benet, Leela James and Kevin Ross